nahl-f/CodebaseQnA/README.md

 ```bash
 python uichat.py
 ```
-You’ll be prompted to provide the path to your codebase, then you can start chatting with it directly from your terminal.
+You’ll be prompted to provide the path to your codebase.
 This will launch a *Gradio* browser interface with syntax highlighting.